 Marketing Insight: If there’s a family component to your company, it’s nice to allow parents to feel like they’re experiencing something they did when they were children before they had their own offspring.
 You don’t need throwback uniforms to make that happen, but it’s a nod to the past while embracing the future.

 5. Crystal Pepsi.
 Who remembers the clear cola Pepsi came out with?
 Welp, it’s coming back next month.
-With its retro packaging and all it’s glory.
+With its retro packaging in all it’s glory.

 Marketing Insight: Sometimes re-introducing something from the past brings consumers back to your brand.
 If I have been drinking Coke recently, but loved Crystal Pepsi, there’s a chance that when I buy Crystal Pepsi, I’ll get that warm and fuzzy feeling (halo effect) thinking about the times I used to drink Crystal Pepsi.
 This feeling may lead me to continue purchasing Pepsi even when Crystal’s re-release is over.